Brightify/DataMapper/README.md

 Throws works the same as in `Deserializable`.

-Warning: Same as for `Serializable`.
+Warning: Same problems with thread safety as in `Serializable`.

 ### DeserializableData/SerializableData/MappableData

-They are used in corresponding methods in Map protocols.
+They are used in corresponding methods in the Map protocols.
 They provide many overloads of one specific method and a subscript.
-The subscript is used as key in a dictionary and it can be nested like so:
+The subscript is used as a key in a dictionary and it can be nested like so:

 ```Swift
 data["a"]["b"]